How to Turn On or Off Finding and Downloading New Extensions When Narrator Starts in Windows 11

 What are Narrator Extensions?

-Narrator can use special add-ons called extensions to work better with certain apps, like Outlook and Excel.
-These extensions help Narrator run smoother and faster with those programs.
+Narrator extensions are add-ons that help the Narrator screen reader work better with specific Windows 11 applications, like Outlook and Excel.
+These extensions help Narrator run smoother and faster when interacting with these programs, boosting usability for over 100 million Windows 11 users.

 What Does “Find and Download New Extensions on Narrator Startup” Mean?